Kandra, Bardhaman

 Kandra is a village in Ketugram I CD block in Katwa subdivision of Purba Bardhaman district in the state of West Bengal, India.

 Geography

 CD block HQ

 The headquarters of Ketugram I CD block are located at Kandra.

 Urbanisation

-88.44% of the population of Katwa subdivision live in the rural areas.
-Only 11.56% of the population live in the urban areas.
+88.44% of the population of Katwa subdivision live in rural areas.
+Only 11.56% of the population live in urban areas.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India Kandara had a total population of 11,534, of which 5,894 (51%) were males and 5,640 (49%) were females.
+As per the 2011 Census of India, Kandara had a total population of 11,534, of which 5,894 (51%) were males and 5,640 (49%) were females.
 Population below 6 years was 1,311.
 The total number of literates in Kandara was 7,238 (70.80% of the population over 6 years).

 Transport

 The State Highway 6, running from Rajnagar (in Birbhum district) to Alampur in (Howrah district), passes through Kandra.